Real Time Freight Events, Not Check Calls

 Trigger alerts before customers ask.

-Route EXCEPTION events to your ops team via Slack, PagerDuty, or email.
+Route exception events to your ops team via Slack, PagerDuty, or email.
 Our AI backbone, Orbit, flags issues proactively so your team can resolve them before the customer calls.

 Order lifecycle automation